rdforte/competitive-programming/README.md

 ## Tips

-Always suss out your constraints example graph question constraints:
+Always suss out your constraints.
+Example graph question constraints:

 - `n == rooms.length`
 - `2 <= n <= 1000` the array length is between 2 and 1000